 “My hall hosted a ton of events including a trip to Rookie’s, a pancake breakfast, mudslide kickball and a worship night,” Papirio said.
 “It was nice to be able to sit back and enjoy time chilling with the people on my hall and catching up on some

-Senior Kathryn Lagg, a law and policy major, was also thankful for the extra time.
+Senior Kathryn Legg, a law and policy major, was also thankful for the extra time.

-“I got to rest, which was the best part of the weekend,” Lagg said.
+“I got to rest, which was the best part of the weekend,” Legg said.
 “It was so nice to have the time off and not worry about being here or there.”

 Earlier last week, students prepared for torrential rainfall and strong winds that were predicted to hit the area.
 For Papirio, her mind was still uneasy as she thought of her family in the Carolinas.